creativetechnologylab/coding-tutorials/tensorflow-windows-gpu.md

 2. Save this file as tf-script.bat
 3. Open the Miniforge Prompt and use `cd` to navigate to the folder in which the tf-script.bat file has been saved.
     - Hint: The `dir` command can be used to list the contents of a folder.
-Entering `dir *.bat` will list the files that have the extension .bat.
+Entering `dir *.bat` will list the files in your folder that have the extension .bat.

 ![](pictures/show-bat-file-with-dir.png)